Volkswagen Beetle: Mid-life and declining models: 1970–1986

 In August 1972, the 1303 range superseded the 1302 model, which featured a curved windshield.
-This design change elicited mixed opinions; some favoured it, while others expressed dissatisfaction.
+This design change elicited mixed opinions.
 Despite the effort to infuse the Beetle with a modernised design, this did not resonate with consumers, resulting in declining Beetle sales.
 (Note: For more information about its decline, see § Decline and end of German production) In 1975, the 1303 and 1303S received rack and pinion steering, but in July of that year, Volkswagen discontinued both of them.
 The long-serving 1200 was renamed the "1200L" in 1976, with the additional deluxe features incorporated into the car's interior.
 In July 1984, Volkswagen eliminated the engine lid louvres.